 Following execution of the RAA, a caseworker will be assigned to oversee the case and will evaluate the case based on a comprehensive environmental review process, which requires RPs to provide sufficient data to develop a complete CSM to adequately evaluate soil, groundwater, and soil vapor.

 RPs will be assessed an hourly service fee for DEH oversight of the case.
 The current hourly rate for the SCP is $191 per hour.
 The SCP bills RPs on a quarterly basis, and payment is due within 30 calendar days of the invoice date.

-After determining that the RP has completed the necessary site assessment and remediation work, the DEH will provide the RP with a case closure letter, which will describe the activities conducted at the site and will confirm, based upon available data, that residual contamination at the site does not pose a continuing significant threat to groundwater resources, human health, safety, or the environment.
+After determining that the RP has completed the necessary site assessment and remediation work, and following a required 30-day public comment period, the DEH will provide the RP with a case closure letter, which will describe the activities conducted at the site and will confirm, based upon available data, that residual contamination at the site does not pose a continuing significant threat to groundwater resources, human health, safety, or the environment.

 For More Information About the SCP Please Contact:

 Travis L. Flora